Here at Shoreham

 What we do

 We are all volunteer members of the National Coastwatch Institution.
-Answerable to Dover Coastguard, our motto of 'Eyes along the coast' means we are there to spot the dangers and discern who are the vulnerable.
+Answerable to Solent Coastguard, our motto of 'Eyes along the coast' means we are there to spot the dangers and discern who are the vulnerable.
 At Shoreham we have a high powered optical scope and binoculars to help us maintain a visual watch from the station over the beach, the harbour and inshore waters off Shoreham Port.
 Marine band radio is also constantly monitored, listening for anyone requesting assistance having found themselves in trouble at sea.
+We also now have radar scanning equipment to assist in identifying vessels which get into difficulty beyond visual range.

 We are there to spot and discern a genuine emergency, report it accurately to the relevant agency and record it.